Harry-Yates/PhaserGame-RPG-Caves/README.md

 - Build a Game with Phaser 3.
 - Develop strong teamwork patterns - Agile Development, Scrum methods.
 - JavaScript functions.
-- User Firebase to store the scores.
+- Use Firebase to store the scores.

 ### :mechanical_arm: Solution: